-The laws in France apply the same to residents as non-residents.
-Even if you are a resident in the UK you will still be expected to abide by any local laws in France including driving, drinking and social behaviour.
+The laws in France and other countries outside the UK apply the same to residents as non-residents.
+Even if you are a resident in the UK you will still be expected to abide by any local laws including driving, drinking and social behaviour.
 Skiing is a dangerous activity and cannot be undertaken safely when under the influence or effect of alcohol or lack of sleep.
 Snoworks reserves the right to refuse to train any candidate in this situation.
-Missing training could affect your ability to achieve the required level for BASI level 1 & 2.
+Missing training could affect your ability to achieve the required level for BASI level 1 and 2.
 In case of persistent neglect of the above, Snoworks reserves the right to ask you to leave the course with no refund available.

 This is Snoworks’ Privacy Statement.
 It sets out how we deal with your personal data.
 If you have any queries about this statement, please contact us by email firstname.lastname@example.org